tytydraco/yessleep/out/God_save_me.md

 He was interrupted by a slow, deliberate clap.
 I turned around to see a boy in a similar black coat, all buttoned up.
 He had charcoal eyes that no doubt matched his disgusting soul.
 I disliked him from the get-go.

 “Simon, Simon, Simon.
 Another newbie?
 Really?”
 He laughed, a sharp, derisive sound.
 He gave me a once-over and my skin prickled under the weight of his gaze.
-“How long will she last?
+“How long will he last?
 Fifteen minutes?”

 Mr. Cohen frowned disapprovingly as we moved to the front desk.
 “Stop it, Joshua.
 Let the girl breathe.”